How can I make more money in my business?

 You might have heard of the Pareto Principle or the 80/20 rule.
 The rule can be applied in many situations, but there is no more appropriate topic to apply it to than that of business and it’s customers.
-I can just about guarantee you that if you were to run a report today listing all your customers on a continuum with maximum profit and cash flow at one end of the scale down to least profit and cash(or even loss) at the other end, expressed in dollars, you will find that there is a small bunch of customers at either end. there is a small group of customers you make by far most of your profit from and equally there is a small group of customers who cost your money.
+I can just about guarantee you that if you were to run a report today listing all your customers on a continuum with maximum profit and cash flow at one end of the scale down to least profit and cash(or even loss) at the other end, expressed in dollars, you will find that there is a small bunch of customers at either end.
+There is a small group of customers from whom you make by far most of your profit, and equally there is a small group of customers who cost you money.

 The problem is that most small businesses aren’t able to run a report like that, easily.
-I can tell you it’s worth spending some time pulling a report like this together, for that matter it’s worth getting the software installed that allows you to run a report like this easily, because you will be shocked.
-You will be shocked how much of the effort in your business get’s wasted on customers on customers who do nothing for your business but keep you busy, who don’t make you any money, and equally you’ll realise how urgent it is to give more attention to those customers that make you all your money, because God forbid they might leave!
+I can tell you it’s worth spending some time pulling a report like this together, for that matter, it’s worth getting the software installed that allows you to run a report like this easily, because you will be shocked.
+You will be shocked how much of the effort in your business gets wasted on customers who do nothing for your business but keep you busy, who don’t make you any money Equally you’ll realise how urgent it is to give more attention to those customers that make you all your money, because God forbid they might leave!